Fiery Gizzard Trail: History

+The fish known as the American gizzard shad populated this stream, giving origin to the name.
+Fiery referred to its former turbulence.
+Fiery Gizzard is therefore where gizzard shad could be caught in between the rocky outcrops.

-Various legends explain how the Fiery Gizzard creek, and thereby the trail alongside it, might have gotten its name.
+Various legends later arose to explain to tourists how the Fiery Gizzard creek, and thereby the trail alongside it, might have gotten its name.
 One suggests that, while eating a turkey at his camp along the creek, Davy Crockett burned his tongue on a gizzard and spit it into the gorge.
 Another holds that an Indian chief threw a turkey gizzard into the fire to get the attention of Europeans at a peace conference.

 This was the former reservation property of Eight Killer, a renowned Cherokee warrior who had a 640 acre Reservation on the Firey Gizzard, north of the Cherokee Reservation of Susannah Lowry.
 This area was also known as "Battle Creek".
 The Cherokee name "Eight Killer" was actually a title of rank, that was used in place of a name and would be spelled ᏣᏁᎳᏗᎯ using the syllabary.

 A historical marker near the Tracy City terminus recalls a "crude experimental blast furnace" built by Tennessee Coal and Railroad Company in the 1870s to determine if the coal could produce iron.
 The furnace, called "Fiery Gizzard," burned for three days, producing "only" 15 ST, then the stovepipe collapsed.

 In the 1930s, the Civilian Conservation Corps (CCC) company 1475 established camp near Tracy City where they dug several lakes and worked to prevent forest fires in the surrounding area.
 The CCC made improvements to the Fiery Gizzard Trail by building steps near the Fruit Bowl rock feature.
 They also built a pump house above the Blue Hole.

 The trail, maintained as part of the South Cumberland State Park by the State of Tennessee, goes through the Grundy Forest State Natural Area and through the Foster Falls Wild Area owned by TVA, but half crosses private property, and a large portion of the views from the trail were, in 2010, owned by a timber investment company.
 The state and a coalition of conservation groups have purchased land to secure the vistas for the future.